hbctraining/reproducibility-tools/lessons/02-Rmarkdown_part2.md

 * Describe how to specify the output format for RMarkdown

-## Not all code chunks need to be equal
+## More about Code chunks

 By this point, we have mentioned the word "knit" quite a few times, and you have installed the `knitr` package too.
-But, we have not yet fully defined what it is. [knitr](https://yihui.name/knitr/) is an R package, developed by [Yihui Xie](https://yihui.name), designed to convert RMArkdown and a couple of other formats into a final report in HTML or PDF or other formats.
+But, we have not yet fully defined what it is. [knitr](https://yihui.name/knitr/) is an R package, developed by [Yihui Xie](https://yihui.name), designed to convert RMarkdown and a couple of other file formats into a final report document in HTML or PDF or other formats.

-The knitr package provides a lot of customization options for code chunks embedded within the file.
+The `knitr` package provides a lot of customization options for code chunks embedded within the file.
 These options are written in the form of `tag=value`.

 <img src="../img/r-chunkoptions.png">